 There might be more organization-specific chunked phrases you can use, such as acronyms referring to processes learned in onboarding.
 The concept, though, remains the same.

 Team-building activities can set the precedent for how employees should collaborate come crunch time.
 They provide an opportunity for employees who have previously had little interaction with each other to get along—and understand how each other work.

 Some of the more popular activities seem silly out of context.
 The Great Egg Drop, for example, asks teams to devise packages that can prevent an egg from cracking even when dropped from a great height.
 Before the drop, the teams are to create a 30-second ad that highlights their creation’s benefits.

 Some employees may think it’s a silly, needless activity; some might outright say it.
 However, the skills employees learn are transferable to actual work-related projects.
 They gain insight on the entire product-creation process, from designing to engineering to marketing.

 Utilize an Internal Communication Platform

-Communication is the key to collaboration?
-Obviously, you might think.
+Obviously communication is the key to collaboration, you might think.
 Consolidated communication, however, is invaluable to collaborative efforts.

 Just as how chunking language simplifies complex, wordy ideas, communication platforms chunk ideas and opinions in appropriate channels.
 An upcoming event that could be worthwhile to attend would be shared in an “events” channel, or an article on health care innovations could be shared in a “news” channel.
 Such platforms can be used for more than surface-level communication—they can be used to share valuable ideas across departments.